KarinaMusina44/14_robot_mission_MAS2026/README.md

 ### Protocol Overview
 - **`dropped_waste` (Green/Yellow/Red):** shares drop coordinates so downstream agents can intercept waste quickly.
 - **`holding_one` (Green and Yellow):** deadlock negotiation when an agent holds exactly one unit; the lower id yields by dropping.
-  Here, a deadlock means agents are blocked in a waiting loop (for example, several agents each carry one unit and all wait for a second unit before transforming), so no one progresses.
+  Here, a deadlock means the mission cannot finish because agents are stuck : each one carries one unit, no free waste remains to pick up, and nobody can complete the next transformation step.
 - **`green_visible_targets` (Green only):** shared-target arbitration to avoid multiple green robots chasing the same waste.
 - **`disposal_zone` (Red):** one-time broadcast of discovered disposal location to other red robots.